shaan24k/Image-Resizer/README.md

 <b>Image Resizer</b>

-This Repository will demo how to reize the single image into multiple size.
+This Repository will demo how to reize the single image into multiple sizes.

 Installation
 <div class="highlight highlight-source-shell"><pre>npm install</pre></div>